hyphanet/guile-freenet/README.md

 Usage
 -----

+### simplest fetch-pull stats

+This generates stats with all state stored purely in Freenet and a randomly chosen prefix.

+./fetchpull.w

 ### fcp.scm

 fcp.scm shows an example of interfacing with Freenet using [FCP][]. fcp.rkt is a version of the same written for racket.